Supreme Court, Queens County, New York.

 and therefore constitute negligence as a matter of law.
 Moreover, counsel contends that plaintiff was free from negligence and had the right to assume that the defendant would obey the traffic rules.

 Counsel for defendant James N. Donovan, Esq., submits an affirmation in opposition to the motion.
-He contends that summary judgment is not warranted because there are conflicting versions of how the accident occurred and questions regarding the comparative negligence of the plaintiff.
+He contends that summary judgment is not warranted because there are conflicting versions of how the collision occurred and questions regarding the comparative negligence of the plaintiff.
 Counsel states that plaintiff's own testimony is inconsistent, creates issues of fact, and demonstrates that plaintiff's negligence was a contributing factor to the accident.
 Specifically counsel contends that there is a material question of fact as to whether the defendant opened her door completely or whether defendant merely opened her door 6–8 inches as testified to by the defendant and whether she opened her door when it was reasonably safe to do so.
 Counsel also claims that there is a question of defendant's comparative negligence in that he admitted he observed people in the car before the door opened and he did not slow down and did not move to his left to avoid the open door.
 Counsel also claims that the plaintiff failed to prove that his bicycle was equipped with a bell as required by Vehicle and Traffic Law § 1236(b) or that he audibly signaled his approach.

 The proponent of a summary judgment motion must tender evidentiary proof in admissible form eliminating any material issues of fact from the case.
 If the proponent succeeds, the burden shifts to the party opposing the motion, who then must show the existence of material issues of fact by producing evidentiary proof in admissible form, in support of his position (see Zuckerman v.
 City of New York, 49 N.Y.2d 557 ).